-Weldability of Metals Prof. D K Dwivedi Department of Mechanical and Industrial Engineering Indian Institute of Technology-Roorkee Lecture-29 Weldability of Cr-Mo Steels-II Hello, I welcome you all in this presentation related with the subject of weldability of metals and we are talking about the weldability of the chromium molybdenum steels.
-And these are the heat resistance steels which are used for fabricating the components used in the thermal power plants like say in temperature in of normally 500 to 650 degree centigrade and the petrochemical industry where at the high temperature as well as the corrosion resistance applications involving use of the chromium molybdenum steels.
-So, in the last lecture I have talked about the general properties of the chromium molybdenum steels the different chemical compositions of the chromium molybdenum steels.
-And the way by which chromium molybdenum steel weld joints response to the heat of the welding.
-(Refer Slide Time: 01:24)
+Lecture 56: Weldability of Cr-Mo Steel - II

-Now we will try to see the way by which the kind of the welding metrology involved in welding of the metrology involved in welding of the chromium molybdenum steels.
-We know that the chromium in these steels can range from 0.5 to 9% while molybdenum usually 0.5 to 1% while carbon is generally less than 0.2% and in some cases only it maybe like 0.35% for high carbon cases.
+Hello I welcome you all in this presentation and we are talking about the weldability of the chromium molybdenum steels.
+And these are the heat resistant steels which are used for fabricating the components used in the thermal power plants like say in temperature range of normally 500 to 650 degree centigrade. and the petrochemical industry where at the high temperature as well as corrosion resistance applications involve use of the chromium molybdenum steels.
+So in the last lecture I have talked about the general properties of the chromium molybdenum steels the different chemical compositions of the chromium molybdenum steels. and the way by which chromium molybdenum steel weld joints responds to the heat of the welding.
+Now we will try to see the way by which the kind of the welding metallurgy involved in involved in welding of the chromium molybdenum steels.

-So, if we see as a whole the chromium molybdenum concentration in these steels apart from the carbon due to the higher weight % of these elements in these steels.
-The carbon equivalent of these steels is found to be very high maybe greater than 0.5 and because of this it offers very high hardenability.
-And high hardenability means whatever portion of the steel which is being heated during the welding and austenitised like austenite is formed.
+We know that the chromium in these steels can range from 0.5 to 9% while molybdenum usually 0.5 to 1% while carbon is generally less than 0.2%.

-Then is austenite will tend to form the martensite and since the if the carbon content in these steel is like 0.2 and due to the higher chromium and molybdenum concentration it leads to the formation of the high hardness martensite.
-So, one of the issues related with the formation of the high hardness martensite is the embrittlement of weld as well as heat affected zone.
+And in some cases only it may be like 0.35% for high carbon cases.
+So, if we see as a whole the chromium molybdenum concentration in these steels apart from the carbon.
+Due to the higher weight percentages of these elements in these steels the carbon equivalent of these steels is found to be very high maybe greater than 0.5 and because of this it offers very high hardenability.

-And because of this embrittlement there will be tendency for cracking at the same time development of the residual tensile stresses during the welding of these steels also cannot be overrule.
-So, there will always be presence of some residual as well as if the hydrogen is involved or hydrogen is enriched in the weld as well as heat affected zone due to the poor control over the conditions during the welding leading to the enrichment of hydrogen in the weld as well as the heat affected zone.
+And high hardenability means whatever portion of the steel which is being heated during the welding and getting austenitized like austenite is formed then this austenite will tend to form the martensite and since if the carbon content in this steel is high like 0.2 And due to the higher chromium and molybdenum concentration it leads to the formation of the high hardness martensite.
+So, one of the issues related to the formation of the high hardness martensite is the embrittlement of weld as well as heat affected zone and because of this embrittlement there will be tendency for cracking.
+At the same time development of the residual tensile stresses during the welding of these steels also cannot be overruled, so there will always be presence of some residual stresses As well as if the hydrogen is involved or hydrogen is enriched in the weld as well as heat affected zone due to the poor control over the conditions during the welding to the enrichment of the hydrogen in the weld.
+As well as the heat affected zone then the presence of both these sometimes promote the promotes the hydrogen induced cracking or hydrogen assisted cracking.